 i was a girl who mistook sex for love.

-sex was easy.
+sex was easy. love was hard.

-i made a vow (a silent vow) right then and there – at that airport on that day – that i would never again give away the goods.
+how fitting, i thought to myself, that his name is magic. he shook the shame-crumbs off the tree. i made a vow (a silent vow) right then and there – at that airport on that day – that i would never again give away the goods.

 i was going to love me.